 Pro tip: Keep in mind that this will not reduce your income for purposes of the FAFSA, but rather the asset side of the calculation.

 We’ve provided a few strategies to help maximize eligibility for financial aid such as grants, federal student aid and federal direct student loans.
 Each can save some money heading into this costly endeavor; using them together can help amplify the savings.
-It’s important that you consult with your financial advisor on the ramifications of these money moves and how they affect your overall goals and financial plan.
+In times such as these, where the rules are changing from year to year, it’s important that you consult with your financial advisor on the ramifications of these money moves and how they affect your overall goals and financial plan.
 You can increase your chances of financial success by creating a plan based on your goals and unique situation—and review it frequently.

 Allegheny Financial Group is a Registered Investment Advisor.
 Securities offered through Allegheny Investments, LTD, a registered Broker/Dealer.
 Member FINRA/SIPC.